bdeewang/bdeewang.github.io/index.md

 <br>

-<em style="font-size: inherit;">These statements should not sound revolutionary, and considering the current practices of the mathematical society, they are a pressing call to action.</em> - Prof. Ardila.
+<em sstyle="font-size: 1.125rem;">These statements should not sound revolutionary, and considering the current practices of the mathematical society, they are a pressing call to action.</em> - Prof. Ardila.

 </p>